JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8030 days**.

-And here is a just a random fact -  **Some asteroids have other asteroids orbiting them**.
+And here is a just a random fact -  **Cows are able to hear lower and higher frequencies better than human beings**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)